xonixx/xonixx.github.io/saner_jdbc.md

 _January 2025_

-When you work with database in Java using [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) you often encounter the code like this:
+When you work with database in Java using [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) you often see the code like this:

 ```java
     try (PreparedStatement statement =